PRO

 Sitemap: https://www.yourblogname.com/sitemap.xml

-Here are the basic directives of a Custom Robots.txt file with examples of each:
+Here are the basic directives of a custom robots.txt file with easy examples for each:

 1. /

-The forward slash (/) is commonly used in robots.txt files to indicate the root directory, it does not function as a wildcard character.
+The forward slash (/) is commonly used in robots.txt files to indicate the root directory of your website.
+It does not work as a wildcard character — it simply means the homepage or root level of your site.

 2. *

-The asterisk (*) is the most commonly used wildcard character in robots.txt files and can represent any string of characters.
+The asterisk (*) is the most commonly used wildcard character in robots.txt files.
+It can represent any string of characters in a URL path.

 3. User-agent:

-This directive tells the web crawler or robot to which the following directives apply.
+This directive tells the web crawler or robot which bot the following rules apply to.

 Example: User-agent: Googlebot

-This line specifies that the following directives apply only to the Googlebot crawler.
+This line means that the following rules apply only to the Googlebot crawler specifically.

 4. User-agent: *